tomjoht/tomjoht.github.io/_restapicourse/restapi1.md

 {% include restapicourse.html %}

 ## Overview
 This course provides a tutorial on documenting REST APIs.
 This course is intended to be sequential, walking you through a series of concepts and activities that build on each other.

-Through activities, interactive exercises, quizzes, and other material, you will learn how to document REST APIs.
+The course involves interactive exercises, quizzes, and other activities.

 ## Course outline